tallner/grit-java-ass1/_documentation/README.md

 - Exit with 100

 Existing problem:
-Cannot read the list of students when adding more than 1 course.
+Cannot create a students with more than 1 course.
-Filereader is not dealing with that right now.
-First find the student, then iterate its courses, then jump to next student.